-FIGURE 7.4: A plot of the level curves (curves of constant value) of the function $f(x, y) = (1/2)(\epsilon x^2 + y^2)$ .
+FIGURE 7.8: A plot of the level curves (curves of constant value) of the function $f(x,y) = (1/2)(\epsilon x^2 + y^2)$ .
 Notice that the value changes slowly with large changes in x, and quickly with small changes in y.
 The gradient points mostly toward the x-axis; this means that gradient descent is a slow zig-zag across the "valley" of the function, as illustrated.
 We might be able to fix this problem by changing coordinates, if we knew what change of coordinates to use.

-Another way to see this problem is to reason geometrically.
-Figure 7.4 shows this effect for this function.
-The gradient is at right angles to the level curves of the function.
+the function.
 But when the level curves form a narrow valley, the gradient points across the valley rather than down it.
-The effect isn't changed by rotating and translating the function (Figure 7.5).
+The effect isn't changed by rotating and translating the function (Figure 7.9).